Skip to main content

 statusinbox, ready, waiting, done, or dropped.

-requirementsCapability tags used to match unassigned work to agents.
+requirementsCapability tags used to match agent-pool work to agents.

 requires_reviewWhether completion should land in human review.